ahazem/ruby-conf-18-notes/day-2/keynote-how-to-build-a-magical-living-room.md

 When she grow up, she started learning to code, went to a bootcamp.

-Bootcamps are expensive, they are inaccessible (investment).
+Bootcamps are expensive, they are inaccessible (an investment).
 That's why she started CodeNewbie.

-Talking about CodeNewbie twitter chat, and its rules.
+Talking about CodeNewbie Twitter chat, and its rules.

-- be helpful
+- Be helpful
-- be supportive
+- Be supportive

 Being aggresively nice with people, giving examples.

-More story-telling about the twitter chats and how timezones are preventing people in other parts of the world participate.
+More story-telling about the Twitter chats (funny stuff though) and how timezones are preventing people in other parts of the world from participating:

-Developers and twitter chat organizers have one common enemy: Timezones!
+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Developers and twitter chat organizers have one common enemy: Timezones!&quot; – <a href="https://twitter.com/saronyitbarek?ref_src=twsrc%5Etfw">@saronyitbarek</a> <a href="https://twitter.com/hashtag/rubyconf?src=hash&amp;ref_src=twsrc%5Etfw">#rubyconf</a></p>&mdash; Ahmed (@ahazem) <a href="https://twitter.com/ahazem/status/1062765058600517632?ref_src=twsrc%5Etfw">November 14, 2018</a></blockquote>

 This brought the idea of creating a podcast.

-Giving some examples of pretty much famous developers who got into coding not very early in their lives, like Yehuda Katz (at 25).
+Giving some examples of very famous developers who got into coding not very early in their lives, like Yehuda Katz (at 25).

-"Who are developers?
+> "Who are developers?
 There are two main narratives – you went to a top school for CS, you work for a big tech company, you're set for life.
 Or you were born with a computer in your room.
 And there are people who aren't those people!
 Let's talk to them!"

 Talking further about how she runs the podcast.